 Now let’s say you have 208 up to 240 delta voltage you will be fine with the weg motor.
 We in Oklahoma have started running into the y and delta power being supplied in the last few years.
-Delta is a better or shall I say a industrial power, y is for convenient store, strip malls and home usage.
+Delta is a better or shall I say industrial power, y is for convenience stores, strip malls, and home usage.

 Hope this helps, let me know how all turns out for ya.

 Additional comment from Troy:

-Zain, with your 5.45 pulley and your weg 5hp 1750rpm motor you will only be using 3.54 hp in your motor, you can always go up to 1,000 rpm and still you will use 4.40hp in your weg motor.
-Personally I would stay around 950 rpm on the pump with your weg if I was building.
-I dont like going over 1,050 rpm when a pump has a disc and spring valve system.
-It’s hard on that type of valve, if a reed and built right then they can run much higher rpms and not be affected, example was worthington and Brunner pumps, But they were designed right.”
+Zain, with your 5.45 pulley and your weg 5hp 1750rpm motor you will only be using 3.54 hp in your motor, you can always go up to 1,000 rpm, and still, you will use 4.40hp in your weg motor.
+Personally, I would stay around 950 rpm on the pump with your weg if I was building.
+I don’t like going over 1,050 rpm when a pump has a disc and spring valve system.
+It’s hard on that type of valve, if a reed and built right then they can run much higher RPMs and not be affected, the example was Worthington and Brunner pumps, But they were designed right.”

 Response from Zain:

 Hey there, again, thanks for the great info!
 I didn’t want to go over the max RPM that was specified for this pump.
 I am required to use a generator at this point to power the compressor as I don’t have 240 in my garage and am unsure of the power type.

 I actually have been having fun building this.
 I ended up picking up some C12x30 and a motor base.
 Going to separate the pump assembly from the tank.
 This will also allow for longer space between the pump and tank as well to hopefully help with pump restarting issues.
-Pics below don’t show the base yet but I’ll have more to come.
-Hope you don’t mind I share the complete build!
+The pics below don’t show the base yet but I’ll have more to come.
+Hope you don’t mind if I share the complete build!

 Doug, in reply to Zain:

-Zain said “Hope you don’t mind I share the complete build!”
+Zain said, “Hope you don’t mind if I share the complete build!”
 Not at all – keep ’em coming!
 It’s your page, after all.

 Zain, in reply to Troy: